+There is a skills shortage in construction due to the demand.
 Recent figures from the purchasing managers’ index show the Construction industry has grown at the fastest rate in over a year.
-House Building in particular has grown at its fastest rate since December 2015, with the Government having set ambitious House Building targets.
+House Building in particular has grown at its fastest rate since December 2015.

 Obviously growth and rising demand is good for those of us who work within the Construction sector.
 However, in order to cope with this growth & demand, we need skilled workers.
-So what can be done about the lack of skilled Construction workers available?
+What can be done about the lack of skilled Construction workers available?

 The Construction Skills Shortage

 Reports indicate that the Construction sector is currently in the midst of a skills shortage.
 This is increasing the cost of labour and also limiting Construction activity.
 On top of this current shortage of skilled workers, the CIOB has recently reported that the Construction industry will need to recruit another 157000 people by 2021 in order to keep up with the demand.
 So what’s the solution?

 Is the Answer Apprenticeships?